Hello, my dear friend!

-"Fall in love with listening to others with compassion of the heart, as Jesus did.
+"Fall in love with listening to others with the heart's compassion, as Jesus did.
 This is characteristic of being Christlike.
-Talk less, listen more, and try to understand with compassion."
+Talk less, listen more, and try to understand with kindness."

-"Compassion leads to understanding.
-To know that everyone is doing the very, very, very best with what they have been given in life thus far is understanding."
+"Caring leads to understanding.
+To know that everyone is doing the very, very, very best with what has been given in life thus far is understanding."

 "You do not have to be right with anyone.
-Having to be right is part of the human conditioning that says my worth is being right.
+The idea of having to be right is part of the human conditioning that says my worth is being right.
 This leads to insecurity, which closes the mind to leveling up emotionally, mentally, physically, and spiritually."

-"You are a spiritual being, therefore, you have a will with a power to focus and understand life.
-This will leads to you being, doing, and having what you are meant to and the only one who keeps you from any of it is you and your unbecoming attitude from your perception."
+"You are a spiritual being.
+Therefore, you have the will with the power to focus and understand life.
+This leads to you being, doing, and having what you are meant to, and the only one who keeps you from any of it is you and your unbecoming attitude from your perception."